TyyyHo/web_tiktok/README.md

    https://localhost:3000
    ```

-   Making sure to open the website in https, otherwise the permission of camera may be denied by browser.
+   Making sure to visit the website in https, otherwise the permission of camera may be denied by browser.

 3. Allow camera access when prompted.
 4. Follow the on-screen instructions to take a shot or create a reel.